 A great activity for anyone who loves hiking and the outdoors.
 The shoes are adjustable and are worn over your own shoes.
 They’re pretty light and can be easily trekked with.

-Showshoeing is delightful as it gives you ample time to enjoy the snowy landscapes around as well as stop wherever you wish to take pictures if required.
+Snowshoeing is delightful as it gives you ample time to enjoy the snowy landscapes around, as well as stop wherever you wish to take pictures if required.

 We trekked to the top of a tiny mountain and had hot chocolate with some nuts and gazed at the Fjords below, before heading down again.

-Was very refreshing.
-If you’re going uphill, you might want to skip the snow-suit as by the time we stopped at our pit-stop, I was sweating profusely!
+It was very refreshing.
+If you’re going uphill, you might want to skip the snow-suit, as by the time we stopped at our pit-stop, I was sweating profusely!

 Tentative price: ~£50 per person